-Strategically placed cameras - inside and outside - will not only let you see how well your parents are getting around, but will also let you keep an eye on key systems.
+Strategically placed cameras - inside and outside - will let you see how well your parents are getting around and let you keep an eye on key systems.
 One in the basement can help you monitor the furnace and alert you to any flooding.
 Put one on the roof to check for storm damage.

-It will automatically alert you if smoke or carbon monoxide is detected, and it will proactively send a signal to emergency personnel and shut down the furnace or air conditioner until the system is inspected.
+It will automatically alert you if smoke or carbon monoxide is detected.
+It also proactively sends a signal to emergency personnel and shuts down the furnace or air conditioner until the system is inspected.
 You can also set your alerts, so you can keep track of activity in the house.
-For example, with monitors in the kitchen you can make sure your parents are eating regularly or taking the medications as needed.
+For example, with monitors in the kitchen, you can make sure your parents are eating regularly or taking the medications as needed.

 Amazon’s Echo and Google Home are getting smarter every day.
 Newer generations can control smart appliances around the house, connect to security systems, and perform other home automation tasks when coupled with other technology.
 For example, earlier this year Amazon unveiled Echo Show, a touch screen that allows you to make live video calls with your parents.
-Apple is moving a little more slowly into the home automation market with its HomePod and HomeKit, but it’s a good bet that it will catch up quickly.
+Apple is moving slowly into the home automation market with its HomePod and HomeKit, but it’s a good bet that it will catch up quickly.

 When Parents Start to Fail

-Hometeam uses a propriety iPad-powered platform to connect families with the company’s in-home caregivers.
-Family members can use an app to track care and communicate with both their loved ones and the caregiver, and they will receive regular updates through texts, pictures and medical reports.
+Hometeam uses a proprietary iPad-powered platform to connect families with the company’s in-home caregivers.
+Family members can use an app to track care and communicate with both their loved ones and the family caregiver.
+They will receive regular updates through texts, pictures and medical reports.

-A sensor on fridge can let you know if your parents are eating regularly, and one on the stove can let them know if they left it on.
-With a press of a button, wearers can call the Lively’s 24/7 monitoring center, but if the watch senses a fall or an unusually long period of inactivity it will initiate a call for help.
+A sensor on the fridge can let you know if your parents are eating regularly while one on the stove can let them know if it is on.
+With a press of a button, wearers can call the Lively’s 24/7 monitoring center.
+If the watch senses a fall or an unusually long period of inactivity it will initiate a call for help.

-For seniors with Alzheimer’s, dementia or other memory issues, several companies now offer shoes or shoe inserts with discreet GPS trackers built in.
+For seniors with Alzheimer’s, dementia or other memory issues, several companies now offer shoes or shoe inserts with discreet GPS trackers built-in.
 If the wearer leaves the house or wanders beyond a preset boundary, caregivers are alerted and can quickly locate the wanderer.